Customer relationships plays an important role in

 Let me tell my experience to make you understand better.

-Before completely moving to inbound marketing, I worked in a hardcore outbound sales environment which was completely driven by building a relationship.
+Before completely moving to inbound marketing, I worked in a hardcore outbound sales environment which was completely driven by customer relationships marketing.

 Initially, I struggled a lot to be consistent in achieving targets as I was trying to make a sale rather than a customer.